-So my teenage years were the 80s, which is why when the Ancient Hippy suggested a feature on 1980s motorcycles, I jumped at the chance.
+So my teenage years were the 80s, which is why when the Ancient Hippy asked for an article on my personal favourite 1980’s motorcycles, I jumped at the chance.

 You see, just thinking back to that time, I still remember all the sensations, desires, longing; to be associated with my brother’s friends, and the bikes they rode.

 Going beyond that, I was old enough to start thinking about the sort of bikes that I liked, and what I could perhaps get when I passed my test.
 This is kind of written by a 15-year-old me (but without the attitude).